nyannkov/psg_mml/README.md

 ## [music_box](examples/music_box)

-This is a sample program that plays a melody after turning on the power.
+This is a sample program that plays "Yurikago no uta" after turning on the power.

   - When using Raspberrypi pico + YMZ294: [rpi_pico_ymz294](examples/music_box/boards/rpi_pico)